-During your stay, you'll also complete computer tasks to measure your ability to think, complete strength & balance tests, and wear EEG to measure your brain activity.
+During your stay, you'll also complete computer tasks to measure your ability to think, complete strength & balance tests, undergo blood pressure and metabolic rate testing, and wear EEG to measure your brain activity.
 Roughly 50% of your time in the laboratory will be free time.
 After the testing is complete, you'll receive a 12-hour recovery sleep opportunity.

 One month later, you will come back to the lab for your second in-lab stay and complete visits 6/7/8.

 The only difference between your first and second in-lab visits is that in one visit you will eat food during the nighttime hours during the "shift work" days and in the other visit, you will only eat during daytime hours.